-The idea of a Chicken Kiev is to keep the butter sealed inside so that when you cut into it, runny butter sprouts out.
-However, this is quite hard to achieve and, whether the butters spurts from inside or is poured over the Kievs from the pan, the flavour is just as good.
-So do not be downhearted if your Kievs spring leaks!
+The idea of a chicken Kiev is to keep the butter sealed inside so that when you cut into it, runny butter oozes out.
+However, this is quite hard to achieve and, whether the butter spurts from inside or is poured over the Kievs from the pan, the flavour is just as good.
+So do not be downhearted if your Kievs spring a leak!

-Lay out the breasts, ‘open'.
-Lay one of the rolls of frozen butter down the middle of each then fold over the breast and secure as tightly as possible with cocktail sticks.
+Lay open the breasts.
+Place one of the rolls of frozen butter down the middle of each then fold over the breast and secure as tightly as possible with cocktail sticks.
 Carefully roll each breast in the seasoned flour, making sure it is well covered, then in the beaten egg and then in the breadcrumbs.
 Roll for a second time in the egg and a second time in the breadcrumbs.

-Place the coated chicken breasts on a rack in the oven and cook for 40 minutes.
+Place the coated chicken breasts on a rack in the oven and cook for 40 minutes until the chicken in cooked through, with no pink showing.
 Serve with green vegetables and rice or potatoes.

 See more Gluten-free recipes